 Have you heard about God’s particle?
 In 2012, the Large Hadron Collider (LHC) found the Higgs Boson; a particle predicted to exist in the 1960s thanks to the work of Peter Higgs and other physicists.
 The LHC consists of a 27-kilometer ring of superconducting magnets with several accelerating structures to boost the energy of particles along the way.
 According to Forbes, finding the Higgs Boson had cost around USD 13.25 billion.
 Now you have a sense of what we will discussing in this post.

 A good friend of ours and former Fluid Attacks security engineer, has been working in that huge scientific project.
-Andrés (his name), is a final Ph.D. student in Computer Science at the Goethe University in Germany.
-His work has focused on securing the computer grid that allow many physicists around the world to analyze data on subatomic particle collisions at the LHC.
+Andrés is a final Ph.D. student in Computer Science at the Goethe University in Germany.
+His work has focused on securing the computer grid that allows many physicists around the world to analyze data on subatomic particle collisions at the LHC.
 He has a fantastic record in cybersecurity.
 Before starting his doctoral studies, he found several serious weaknesses in commercial software.
 One of his most striking findings was the CVE-2013 3174 (MS13-56), which refers to a Remote Execution Vulnerability affecting Microsoft Windows Systems.
 You can read more about Andrés in his academic profile,blog or Twitter account.

 - What is your doctoral thesis about?